The Statesman Online went live May 2022 reverting back to the original name of the printed paper when Churchill first

-The Pride Online is a student-produced news and feature publication originally published six times a year.
-As an online publication, The Pride Online will be updated as required by news value of timeliness.
+The Pride is a student-produced news and feature publication originally published six times a year.
+As an online publication, The Pride Online will be updated regularly.

 The publication has been established as a public forum for student expression and for the discussion of issues of concern to its audience.

 Since The Pride Online is a forum for student expression, the editorial board, which consists of the staff’s top editors, will determine the content of the newsmagazine and all unsigned editorials; therefore, material may not necessarily reflect the opinions or policies of NEISD school officials.
 The views stated in editorials represent that of a majority of the editorial board.
 No single member of the editorial board can be held responsible for editorial content decisions.
 Signed columns or reviews represent only the opinion of the author.

 The Pride Online welcomes comments on its online content; however, all comments are moderated by the campus adviser, administration and student editorial board.
 We reserve the right to remove a comment should it not meet with our approval or seem inappropriate in content.

 Online media produced by The Pride Online are entitled to the same protections, and subject to the same freedoms and responsibilities, as media produced for print publication.

 Student journalists may use online media to report news and information, to communicate with other students and individuals, to ask questions of and consult with experts and to locate material to meet their newsgathering and research needs.

 The Pride Online and its staff are protected by and bound to the principles of the First Amendment and other protections and limitations afforded by the Constitution and the various court decisions implementing those principles.

 The Statesman Online and its staff will strive to publish only legally protected speech following the legal definitions for libel, obscenity and invasion of privacy.
 The staff will also refrain from printing stories that create a material disruption of school activities.
 Specific definitions for the above instances of unprotected speech can be found in Law of the Student Press.